An acceleration technique for methods for finding the nearest point in a polytope and computing the distance between two polytopes: Introduction

 The problems of computing the Euclidean projection of a point onto a polytope and the distance between two polytopes are one of central problems of computational geometry whose importance for applications cannot be overstated.
 A need for fast and reliable methods for solving these problems arises in nonsmooth optimization \cite{BagirovKarmitsaMakela,BagirovGaudioso}, submodular optimization \cite{Fujishige,Chakrabarty,FujishigeIsotani}, support vector machine algorithms \cite{KeerthiShevade,MavroforakisMargaritis,BarberoLopez,ZengYangCheng}, and many other applications.

 Since the mid 1960s, a vast array of methods for finding the nearest point in a polytope and computing the distance between two polytopes has been developed.
-In the case of the nearest point problem, among them are various methods based on quadratic programming (e.g. the Gilbert method \cite{Gilbert}), the Wolfe method \cite{Wolfe} (see also the recent complexity analysis of a version of this method \cite{DeLoeraHaddock}), the Mitchell-Dem'yanov-Malozemov (MDM) method \cite{MDM} and its modifications \cite{BarberoLopez,ZengYangCheng}, subgradient algorithms based on nonsmooth penalty functions \cite{StetsyukNurminski}, geometric algorithms \cite{Muckeley,SheraliChoi}, etc. Let us also mention that a number of nontrivial equivalent reformulations of the nearest point problem was discussed in \cite{Gabidullina}.
+In the case of the nearest point problem, among them are various methods based on quadratic programming (e.g. the Gilbert method \cite{Gilbert}), the Wolfe method \cite{Wolfe} (see also the recent complexity analysis of a version of this method \cite{DeLoeraHaddock}), the Mitchell-Dem'yanov-Malozemov (MDM) method \cite{MDM} and its modifications \cite{BarberoLopez,ZengYangCheng}, subgradient algorithms based on nonsmooth penalty functions \cite{StetsyukNurminski}, geometric algorithms \cite{Muckeley,SheraliChoi}, a dual algorithm \cite{FujishigeZhan90}, etc. Let us also mention that a number of nontrivial equivalent reformulations of the nearest point problem was discussed in \cite{Gabidullina}.

 Although the problem of computing the distance between two polytopes can be easily reduced to the nearest point problem and the aforementioned methods can be applied to find its solution, several specialized methods for solving the distance problem have been developed as well.
 A highly efficient method for computing the distance between two convex hulls in three-dimensional space was developed by Gilbert et al. \cite{GilbertJohnsonKeerthi}, while methods for computing the distance in the two-dimensional case were studied in \cite{Edelsbrunner,DobkinKirkpatrick,GuibasHsuZhang,YangMengMeng}.
-A modification of the MDM method for computing the distance between two convex hulls in space of arbitrary dimension was proposed by Kaown and Liu in \cite{Kaown,ALTMDM}.
+A modification of the MDM method for computing the distance between two convex hulls in space of arbitrary dimension was proposed \cite{Kaown,ALTMDM}, while an algorithm for solving this problem based on the fixed-point theory was studied in \cite{LlanasEtAl}.
+Let us also mention a dual algorithm \cite{FujishigeZhan92}, a recursive algorithm \cite{SekitaniYamamoto}, the sequential minimal optimization method \cite{Platt}, and some less known methods \cite{Kozinets64,Plotnikov} for computing the distance between two polytopes.

 Our main goal is to develop and analyse a general acceleration technique that can be applied to \textit{any} method for computing the Euclidean projection of a point onto a polytope, defined as the convex hull of a finite number of points, in the case when the number of points is significantly greater than the the dimension of the space.
 We present this technique as a meta-algorithm that on each iteration employs a chosen algorithm for finding the nearest point in a polytope as a subroutine.
 The acceleration technique itself consists in applying the given algorithm to a ``small'' subpolytope of the original polytope and gradually shifting it with each iteration till the required projection is computed.